TomerBrown/matcher/README.md

         ```
 #### Output:
 * **Format**: Returns a json format with "top_candidates" entry with list of jsons representing candidates in the following format:
+meaning an ordered list (descending order) of qualified candidates for the job.
+The order is determined by the number of required skill for the job that the candidate have.
      * ```
         {
             "top candidates": [